Top 10 Anime that Most Need a Sequel

 While many anime series have come and gone over the years, some have left a lasting impact that lingers long after the final episode has aired.

 For fans of these beloved series, there is often a burning desire to see more of their favorite characters and stories.
-And that's where the idea of a sequel comes in.
+That's where the idea of a sequel comes in.
 Whether it's a continuation of the main story, a spin-off featuring supporting characters, or a prequel that explores the history of the world, a sequel can offer a chance to revisit a beloved universe and see it in a whole new light.

 But not all anime series receive the sequel treatment they deserve.
 Despite having passionate fan bases and critical acclaim, some anime have yet to receive the follow-up seasons that fans crave.
 Whether it's due to lack of funding, creative differences, or other factors, these series have left fans hanging and hoping for more.